 keyring_operations on the

-it is possible that
+example, if it is forcibly terminated), it is possible that

-keyring_operations will not
+keyring_operations is not

-necessary to connect to the running server and enable
+connect to the running server and enable

 After a successful online key migration operation, the running server might need to be restarted: